 If your child is going to be absent from School we need to know!

-If you know in advance that your child is going to be absent then you can inform your child’s form tutor in writing or just let RECEPTION know the dates/times.
+If you know in advance that your child is going to be absent then you can inform us at the School on 01874 620301, in writing or just let RECEPTION know the dates/times.

 Why attendance matters!

 - Encouraging regular school attendance is one of the most powerful ways you can prepare your child for success—both in school and in life.
 When you make school attendance a priority, you help your child get better grades, develop healthy life habits and avoid dangerous behaviour.